Legal Ethics and Practice Committee

 Mandate

-• to perform any additional duties assigned by the Executive.
+• perform any other duties assigned by the Executive.

 The Law Society of Nunavut is committed to maintaining high ethical standards.
-Lawyers in Nunavut are obliged to follow the Code of Professional Conduct of the Canadian Bar Association.
+Since November 2016, lawyers in Nunavut are obliged to follow the Code of Professional Conduct.

 The Legal Ethics and Practice Committee fulfills the ethics aspect of its mandate by focusing on promoting the ethical standards set out in the Code.
 It is the mandate of the Discipline Committee to investigate complaints against lawyers who allegedly fail to meet those standards.